Meet the Wood County Educational Service Center Leadership Team

 Mr. Clark obtained his BS degree in Education, Masters degree in Educational Administration/Supervision, and completed his post-graduate doctoral studies at Bowling Green State University.
 He has over thirty years of educational administration experience as a principal, superintendent, and project director.

-The Community Learning Centers of the Wood County Educational Service Center provide quality enrichment and extended learning activities for elementary children - grades kindergarten through sixth.
+The Community Learning Centers of the Wood County Educational Service Center provide quality enrichment and extended learning activities for elementary children - kindergarten through sixth grades.
 Our daily before-school, after-school, and Summer STARS program meets the care and supervision needs of parents during out-of-school hours while engaging children in fun learning experiences that complement their school-day instruction.
-Through the support of the Wood County Educational Service Center, 21st Century Community Learning Center program, and the United Way, this amazing program has expanded to serve thousands of kids a year, in 9 districts, at 11 sites, year-round, throughout Wood, Ottawa, and Sandusky Counties.
+Through the support of the Wood County Educational Service Center, 21st Century Community Learning Center program, and the United Way, this amazing program has expanded to serve thousands of kids a year, in 8 districts, at 10 sites, year-round, throughout Wood and Lucas County.